jupyterhub/jupyterhub/docs/source/rbac/scopes.md

 In case a user resource is being accessed, any scopes with _group_ filters will be expanded to filters for each _user_ in those groups.

+### `!user` filter

+The `!user` filter is a special horizontal filter that strictly refers to the **"owner only"** scopes, where _owner_ is a user entity.
+The filter resolves internally into `!user=<ownerusername>` ensuring that only the owner's resources may be accessed through the associated scopes.

+For example, the `server` role assigned by default to server tokens contains `access:servers!user` and `users:activity!user` scopes.
+This allows the token to access and post activity of only the servers owned by the token owner.

+The filter can be applied to any scope.

 (vertical-filtering-target)=

 ## Vertical filtering